In this blog article you’ll find 8 Tesla marketing strategies that any company can learn from to gain a competitive advantage.

 Interestingly, Tesla does not use a typical car dealership distribution model but owns the value chain as it has its own showrooms.

 There are four p’s in marketing and one of these is place.
-Tesla is using the place in which it sells to gain control over its distribution channel and create a stronger brand (customers won’t be distracted by other used car brands on the forecourt).
-It uses integrated marketing techniques such as email marketing to encourage brand interest and generate leads.
+Tesla is using the place in which it sells to gain control over its distribution channel and create a stronger brand (customers won’t be distracted by other car brands on the forecourt).
+It uses integrated marketing techniques such as email marketing to keep it’s brand name top of mind with potential customers to and generate leads.

 Tesla’s first car was a high end sports car aimed at a niche market.
-It was targeted at the small number of rich people who can afford a sports car and who are interested in saving the planet and who are probably early adopters of technologies anyway.
+It was targeted at the small number of wealthy people who could afford a sports car and are also interested in saving the planet.

 Identifying the early adopters